couperin123/Shuhao_Portfolio/Wine Quality/Wine Quality.md

             grid_svc.best_estimator_,
             grid_rfst.best_estimator_,
             voting_clf):
-    clf.fit(X_train, y_train)

     y_pred = clf.predict(X_test)

     if clf == voting_clf:
-        print(clf.__class__.__name__, accuracy_score(y_test, y_pred))
+        print(clf.__class__.__name__, cohen_kappa_score(y_test, y_pred))
     else:
-        print(clf.named_steps['model'].__class__.__name__, accuracy_score(y_test, y_pred))
+        print(clf.named_steps['model'].__class__.__name__, cohen_kappa_score(y_test, y_pred))
 ```

-    LogisticRegression 0.89375
+    LogisticRegression 0.4316163410301953
-    SVC 0.921875
+    SVC 0.5871180842279108
-    RandomForestClassifier 0.934375
+    RandomForestClassifier 0.6766121270452359
-    VotingClassifier 0.9375
+    VotingClassifier 0.6885038450306629

 ## Conclusion

 In this project, we used physicochemical properties of wine to build a wien quality predictor.
-Five different classifiers (Logistic Regression, SVM with radial basis function kernel, linear SVM, Decision Tree, and Random Forest) were tested, and the individual classifier built by Random Forest has the best performance.
-The performance can be further enhanced by creating a voting classifier among the best individual classifier (Random Forest, SVM, and Logistic Regression).
+Five different classifiers (Logistic Regression, SVM with radial basis function kernel, linear SVM, Decision Tree, and Random Forest) were tested, and the individual classifier built by Random Forest has the best performance ($\kappa = 0.6766$).
+The performance can be further enhanced by creating a voting classifier ($\kappa = 0.6885$) among the best individual classifier (Random Forest, SVM, and Logistic Regression).

 ## Future Work

 It will be interesting to investigate whether boosting (like adaptive boosting and gradient boosting) and stacking ensemble methods can further imporve the performance.
+Additionally, in this dataset the classes are imbalanced so it might worth trying some resampling techniques (oversampling and undersampling) as well.